AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson2.md

 <html lang="en" dir="ltr" class="spectrum spectrum--medium spectrum--light">
 ```

 Then include the Adobe Fonts, for example using your Typekit ID.
-To create one, visit https://typekit.com/account/kits.
+To create one, visit [Adobe Fonts](https://fonts.adobe.com/?ref=tk.com).

 ```html
 <!-- mge7bvf is the Typekit id.
 Please don't reuse, it's not meant for production. -->